kapitanov/blog/content/posts/pacels-theorem/index.md

 ## Setting up the stage

-We are going to use a simple key-value store as a model for our throught experiment.
+We are going to use a simple key-value store as a model for our thought experiment.
-This distibuted system would:
+This distributed system would:

 - be able to execute only one operation - `write`;
 - consist of N nodes (obviously, at least two nodes - otherwise it won't be a distributed system);